ulicious/hermes/doc/workflow.rst

 * ``network_pipelines_oil.xlsx``
 * ``seaports.geojson``
 * ``water.zip``
+* ``natural_earth.zip``

-Their filenames and locations are fixed by the code.
-Raw-data processing also downloads Natural Earth datasets when their extracted shapefiles do not exist.
+Their filenames, checksums, and record are fixed by the code.
+Setup verifies each download and extracts ``natural_earth.zip`` into ``raw_data/natural_earth/``.
-The first preprocessing run therefore requires Internet access.
+The initial setup therefore requires Internet access; raw-data processing does not download a newer Natural Earth release independently.

 Outputs by stage
 ################